Monograph in preparation:

 Publications in press (review complete and awaiting proofs or published copy):

-R. Darley and J. Hase (accepted pending revisions) ‘Collections to think with: collecting, scholarship and belonging in the R. E. Hart Collection (Blackburn Museum and Art Gallery)’, Journal of the History of Collections (8,000 words).
+R. Darley and J. Hase (in press, 2019) ‘Collections to think with: collecting, scholarship and belonging in the R. E. Hart Collection (Blackburn Museum and Art Gallery)’, Journal of the History of Collections (8,000 words.
+Awaiting proofs and pagination.)

 R. Darley, ‘Who ate all the pepper?
 Mid-level consumption in the Mediterranean and new perspectives on the economic transformations of Late Antiquity’, in L. Brubaker, A. Kelley and Flavia Vanni (eds) Peasants and Poverty in Byzantium.
 Cambridge: Cambridge University Press (8000 words, with editors).